 As the largest source of fresh water in the state, it is important to understand the groundwater systems in order to manage risks to water quality and supply.

 Surface water is most commonly found in dams, reservoirs, wetlands, eco systems or as overland flows, such as the River Murray.
 Find publications, reports and data applications relating to surface water here.

-The Strategic Water Information Monitoring System (SWIMS) project will bring about a generational change in the way water resource data is collected, managed, reported and presented to customers and stakeholders.
+The Strategic Water Information Management System (SWIMS) project will bring about a generational change in the way water resource data is collected, managed, reported and presented to customers and stakeholders.

 To request more information or to provide your comments and feedback please email the